B1gYoshi/Autofill_Demo/README.md

 Then the user can provide a prefix such as 'he' and all words in the trie beginning with 'he' will be output as options for autofill.

 I made this as an exercise and to plan out the logic of implementing the Trie data structure.
-I intend to use this to create a text editor of sorts which will have this feature.